jenkinsci/gamekins-plugin/Readme.md

 This project is funded by the [German Research Foundation](https://www.dfg.de/en/) and developed on the [Chair of Software Engineering II](https://www.fim.uni-passau.de/lehrstuhl-fuer-software-engineering-ii/) at the University of Passau.

-In the background, data about the usage of the project and the participants is logged for evaluation purposes.
-By activating the **Statistics** checkbox, another entry on the left side panel is displayed.
-Currently, the information is not send to the developers, which will come in future with the consent of the owner of the Jenkins instance and privacy promises.